steqeq/0000/docs/reference/env-variables.rst

       - ``/opt/rocm``

     * - | ``HIPCC_COMPILE_FLAGS_APPEND``
-        | Extra amdclang or amdclang++ compiler flags on Linux.
-        | amdclang++ ignores this, if CXX environment variable is set.
-        | amdclang ignores this, if CC environment variable is set.
+        | Enables extra ``amdclang`` or ``amdclang++`` compiler flags on Linux.
+This environment variable is ignored if ``CXX`` or ``CC`` environment variable is set.
-      - Unset
+      - None

     * - | ``HIPCUB_USE_HMM``
-        | The tests suite uses unified memory, if it's set to 1 during the tests
+        | Enables the test suite to use unified memory, when set to 1 during the tests.
-        | run.
-      - Unset
+      - None

     * - | ``CTEST_RESOURCE_GROUP_0``
-        | Used by CI, and helps to group the tests for different CI steps.
-Most
+        | Enables grouping of the tests for different CI steps.
+This environment variable is used by CI and is of little use to most users.
-        | users should ignore this.
-      - Unset
+      - None

 rocThrust environment variables
 ===============================